 In the academic world, statistics and data are very different.

-Simply stated, statistics are processed numbers that provide meaningful information.
-Statistics are generally "ready to use" - for papers, assignments, presentations, etc. An example is the average income of Canadians in each of the provinces and territories in 2015.
+Statistics are processed numbers that provide meaningful information.
+Statistics are generally "ready to use" for papers, assignments, presentations, etc. An example is the average income of Canadians in each of the provinces and territories in 2015.